Winter exhibitions at Montréal museums

 Musée des beaux-arts de Montréal (MBAM) - Vue de Ravel Ravel Interval (2017) d’Anri Sala, dans l’exposition Out of the Box tenue à Schaulager (Suisse), 2023

-The fall season also brings the Canadian premiere of world-renowned Albanian artist Anri Sala's immersive video work Ravel Ravel Interval (2017) to the Museum’s Contemporary Art Square from November 29 to April 27, 2025.
+The Canadian premiere of world-renowned Albanian artist Anri Sala's immersive video work Ravel Ravel Interval (2017) in the Museum’s Contemporary Art Square runs to April 27.
 This installation – on which Montréal pianist Louis Lortie collaborated – launches the MMFA’s celebrations of the 150th anniversary of the birth of composer Maurice Ravel (1875-1937).
-These festivities will continue into 2025 at Bourgie Hall.

 Reliving the past